 Facebook’s ads let you create separate ad sets for unique audiences.
 You can create one advert- and show this to two completely unique audiences, or different adverts to the same audience.

 Test different combinations of targeting.
 For example test ONE interest per interest, OR(either) AND combinations.
 A single audience can be created from one interest- or a few interests can be grouped together using the AND selector for targeting a small more defined audience, or test a combination of either to target

 An image is worth a thousand words so they can have more impact than copy.
 Test Images to find the best combination of imagery and copy- and to avoid getting stale if it the audience has already been reached.

 Adhere to the 20% max guideline and focus on images that grab attention and are relevant to your industry and business offering.

 Use a mix of manual and automatic bidding.
 Automatic bidding depends on machine learning which requires conversion data of enough statistical significance.
 Manual bidding gives you control on audiences that do not perform as well as your best audiences.
 Until you get an idea of how much ad space costs and how to allocate your budget, it’s best to let Facebook take care of bidding

 Avoid audience overlap with campaigns targeting the same groups by blocking your remarketing audiences from your non-remarketing audience campaigns.

 While understanding all the features in Facebook is useful, the key area is understanding what the best targeting options are is the key.
-Ad copy, bidding and ad format is further optimisation options to scale further.
+Ad copy, bidding and ad format are further optimisation options to scale further.
 One PPC is a specialist Facebook advertising agency that can help with setup, short-term and long-term management.